 Mind Mapping is an ideal tool that will help you to accelerate your ability to learn new pieces of information far more quickly and effectively than ever before.

-Within this section we will discuss the various applications of mind mapping in some detail.
-You will discover how mind mapping can be applied into a business context, to life, and into academic circles.
+Within this section, we will discuss the various applications of mind mapping in some detail.
+You will discover how mind mapping can be applied in a business context, to life, and into academic circles.